azriel1rf/lyris/README.md

-# lyris
-Lyris: The library for music covering scale, chord, and note.
+# Lyris: The library for music covering scale, chord, and note.